-Today began earlier and with cooler temperatures and a slate of errands much longer than I would have chosen were I choosing, but despite the somewhat inauspicious start to the day things eventually settled out, and I managed to finish one project that has long nagged at me.
+Today began earlier and with cooler temperatures and a slate of errands much longer than I would have chosen were I choosing, but despite the somewhat inauspicious start to the day things eventually settled out, and I managed to finish one project in a melange of projects that has long nagged at me.

 In May of 2011 I was asked to make an amigurumi lemur to be given as a wedding gift.